mwhamgenomics/mwhamgenomics.github.io/_posts/2016-05-27-tritone_substitutions.md

 Again, you naturally expect a II-V-I turnaround in bars 6-7, i.e. Em7, A7, D. Instead however, the Em7 is traded for a Bb7, giving a downward chromatic progression to the A7.
 Then in the 8th bar, you naturally expect a V chord (A7) to get a perfect cadence leading into the next D chord.
 However, instead Jarrett flattens the 5th (as is the fashion with those trendy modern Jass players) to get A7b5, and then tritone-subs the bass note to get an Eb7b5!

-Overall, tritone substitutions are useful in any form of modern popular or classical music.
+Tritone subs are useful in any form of modern popular or classical music.
 They can be written or ad-lib, and the thought processes behind them can be as simple as 'leading down' into chord IV in the bass line, or complex above and beyond what is discussed here.
 They provide a useful layer of abstraction to those trying to add interesting chord extensions to their music, and help lift the harmonies, allowing the musician to add suspense and unpredictability to the listener's experience.